AdaCore/ada_language_server/doc/vscode-ug.md

 `Run and Debug` panel and then click on the `Run and Debug` button.

 For more advanced use cases or if your program cannot be debugged remotely via GDB, you can try creating your custom VS Code debug launch configuration following [VS Code User's Guide for Launch Configurations](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations).

+## GNAT SAS

+To learn more about using GNAT SAS with VS Code, consult the [GNAT SAS User's Guide](https://docs.adacore.com/live/wave/gnatsas/html/user_guide/using_gnatsas_in_vscode.html#using-gnat-sas-in-vscode), which contains a comprehensive section on this topic.

 ## SPARK Support